grain-lang/grain/stdlib/path.md

 }
 ```

-Represents the status of an ancestry check between two paths
+Represents the status of an ancestry check between two paths.

 ### Path.**IncompatibilityError**